 Parents and caregivers are advised to stop using the Angelcare Baby Monitors with Sensor Pads until the cords have been repaired and placed out of his or her child’s reach.

 If you or a loved one has been injured due to a defective product, it is important to take legal action immediately after receiving medical attention.
-The Texas product liability lawyers at Williams & Brown LLP are experienced at handling dangerous product cases.
+The Texas product liability lawyers at Brown Trial Firm, PLLC are experienced at handling dangerous product cases.
 Please do not hesitate to contact us for a free, confidential consultation.